 Lava heron breeding season is usually from September to March, or in periods after heavy rains.
 Male herons attract a mate by advertising calls and aerial performances.
 If a female is interested then courtship begins, with displays of stretching, bowing and cooing together.

 The parents build their nest together with twigs, usually about 1 metre from the ground, in mangroves or bushes.
-The female usually lays 1-3 eggs that are incubated for around three weeks by both birds.
+The female usually lays 1-3 eggs that are incubated for around three weeks by both parent birds.
 Chicks fledge 34-35 days after hatching, and are already independent just two weeks later.
 Lava Herons can mate up to three times in a single year.

 Galapagos Lava Heron diet consists mostly of crabs and small fish found in rock-pools, or small lizards caught among the rocks.
 They will also eat insects, shrimp, as well as eggs and chicks of smaller birds.

 Lava herons are stealth hunters.
 They stand motionless for long periods of time, or wade slowly at the waters edge before spearing their unsuspecting prey.
 Surprisingly for a heron species, the Lava Heron tends to forage along open shorelines rather than in marshy waters.
+Galapagos lava herons are usually solitary creatures, preferring to hunt alone for better chances of food.
+They are territorial birds, and will fight one another if necessary to protect their feeding ground territories and favorite foraging area.

 • Lava Herons are monogamous birds.
 They breed with only one mate at a time during a single breeding season, but may look for a new mate for the following season.